ckeditor/jsduck/README.md

 # CKEditor JSDuck Gem

-This repository is used for storing CKEditor modifications for [JSDuck](https://github.com/senchalabs/jsduck), API documentation framework that is used for the developer documentation of CKEditor 4.
+This repository is used for storing CKEditor modifications for [JSDuck](https://github.com/senchalabs/jsduck), API documentation framework that is used for the [CKEditor 4 developer documentation](http://docs.ckeditor.com/).

 ## Repository